-The duties and authorities of the committees are defined in the Articles of Association (solely for the Compensation Committee), the Organizational Regulations, and the Committee Charters of the Board of Directors (all available at www.sonova.com/en/investors/articlesassociation).
+The duties and authorities of the committees are defined in the Articles of Association (solely for the Compensation Committee), the Organizational Regulations, and the Committee Charters of the Board of Directors (all available here).
 The committees usually meet before the Board of Directors meetings and report regularly to the Board on their activities and findings.
 The overall responsibility for duties delegated to the committees remains with the Board.